How to Save Money on Your Rental

 - Internet Connectivity

 - Trash collection

 - Parking requirements

 Congrats!
-All that is left is making the most of your vacation!
+All that is left is enjoying your visit!

 During your Stay

-- Don't forget to protect the owner (and your stuff!) by keeping the vacation rental locked up while you are away, just like you would in your own home.
+- Enjoy your stay!
+Be sure to protect the property owner (and your things!) by keeping the property locked up when you are away, exactly like you would in your own home.

 Learn and Improve

 Hold a debrief with your travel companions.
 Did everybody have a blast?
 If everything was fantastic, next year's trip planning is going to be quick.
 If not, you have gained invaluable rental search experience that will help with your next search.